 In addition, a digital electronics and computer hardware course is cross-listed with the computer science department.

 Prerequisites for dual-degree engineering programs of study at affiliated schools are listed here.
-All dual-degree programs require that the student complete the general education requirements of Augustana College, with the one exception being that Capstone (Area 4.3) is waived.
+All dual-degree programs require that the student complete the general education requirements of Augustana University, with the one exception being that Capstone (Area 4.3) is waived.
 A major must also be completed at Augustana, but it is common for many departments to allow one or more courses to be transferred back from the engineering school in order to complete major requirements.